IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/multilingual.md

 Translation output will be evaluated using multiple metrics for analysis: translation output using chrF, BLEU, and recent neural metrics, and ASR output using WER.
 Translation metrics will be calculated with case and punctuation.
-Official chrF and BLEU scores will be calculated using automatic resegmentation of the hypothesis based on the reference translation by [mwerSegmenter](https://www-i6.informatik.rwth-aachen.de/web/Software/mwerSegmenter.tar.gz), though we will also compute segment-based scores for analysis.
 WER will be computed on lowercased text with punctuation and hesitations removed (handled by the scoring script, linked here after data is released).
+Official metric scores will be calculated using automatic resegmentation of the hypothesis based on the reference transcripts (ASR) or translations (MT) by [mwerSegmenter](https://www-i6.informatik.rwth-aachen.de/web/Software/mwerSegmenter.tar.gz).

 ### Ranking